-A recreational or cooking fire does not require a permit if it is contained within an area or pit less than 3 feet in diameter and 2 feet in height.
+A recreational fire is allowed if it is contained within an area or pit less than 3 feet in diameter and 2 feet in height.
 These fires must be located in a cleared area at least 25 feet from any structure, power poles, vehicles, trees, brush and dead grass.
 This includes barbecue pits.
 These fires must comply with the approved recreational burning notice recorded at 267-5020 or on the website.

 A proposed recreational or ceremonial fire that exceeds 3 feet in diameter and 2 feet in height and is smaller than 6 feet in diameter may be eligible for a residential burn permit if it follows all of the safe burning standards.
 Residential burn permits require an inspection.
 You must schedule at least two weeks prior to the event, permit and inspection fees apply.
 Please call Fire Prevention at 267-4900 to schedule or for more information.

 Portable Outdoor Fireplaces

 Recreational fires contained within an approved outdoor fireplace or barbecue grill do not require a permit if: